-Screen COM is used for verification of received and control of transmitted IEC-61162-1:2007(E) (NMEA 0183) messages.
+"Screen COM" is used for verification of received and control of transmitted IEC-61162-1:2007(E) (NMEA 0183) messages.
+See "Screen com, Menu 1, NMEA setup." on page 19.
 The 4800 baud rate is the most common, but the baud rate may also be set to other values to interface with different kind of equipment.
 When a NMEA talker is connected to one of the inputs, all received messages will be displayed on the screen.
 If no messages are displayed, check the signal polarity, the baud rate and input mode (input, output or off).
 If messages are marked red, check message protocol.
 The following messages are accepted for input and interpreted by the program.
 The talker is ignored.